Communication, Art, and Theatre Administrative Services Team

-Jim manages the Modern and the New Studio Theatres on behalf of Suffolk students, the University, and the Theatre Department.
-He also works with faculty to help students achieve their educational, artistic, and professional goals at Suffolk and beyond.
-Jim has diverse artistic and management experience in theatre and film as producer, designer, director, actor, and musician.
-His theatrical and film credits include work presented at the American Repertory Theatre in Cambridge, New York City’s Public Theatre, Chicago's Symphony Center, WGBH Public Television, Opryland in Nashville, and the Clarence Brown Theatre at the University of Tennessee.
-He is a board member of the Central Square Theater and Underground Railway Theater in Cambridge.
-He holds degrees from the University of Michigan and Massachusetts Institute of Technology.
+Jim manages the Modern Theatre and new Studio Theatre to enable students to achieve their educational, artistic, and professional goals at Suffolk and beyond.
+He also co-teaches the Arts Administration class with colleague Nora Magdol.
+Jim has diverse artistic and management experience in theatre and film as producer, director, actor, and composer with professional credits at the American Repertory Theatre in Cambridge, New York City’s Public Theatre, Chicago's Symphony Center, WGBH Public Television, Kansas City Repertory Theatre, Opryland in Nashville, and the Clarence Brown Theatre at the University of Tennessee.
+He is a board member of the Central Square Theater in Cambridge, MA.
+Jim holds degrees from the University of Michigan and Massachusetts Institute of Technology.

 Since receiving his BA in theatre from Southern Illinois University, Jim has worked as a production manager and a technical director throughout New England.
 Jim is proud to have served as The Cape Playhouse’s first Production Manager and to have been Project Manager and Shop Foreman at Cyco Scenic LLC.
 In 2007 Jim received his MFA in Theatre Production from Boston University.
 In addition to his duties as the Production Manager at Suffolk University, Jim maintains his professional connections doing work both in the city and nationally by teaching, overseeing portions of corporate events, and managing theatrical productions.